UNLV received secret $25M gift from Vegas mogul Kerkorian

 The secret donor's name leaked after UNLV administrative assistants used the check to make a flyer touting the donation in 2017 and unredacted copies were widely distributed.

+A person who provided a copy of the check to the Review-Journal requested anonymity for fear of losing employment at the university.

-The Kerkorian estate executor was upset to learn of the disclosure but declined to say whether the estate would demand that the money be returned.
+Anthony Mandekic, the Kerkorian estate executor, was upset to learn of the disclosure and said a letter with the donation specifically directed that the donor be anonymous.
+He declined to say whether the estate would demand that the money be returned.

+"People want to be anonymous for a reason," Mandekic said.
+"It should be honored.
+They're giving a substantial amount of money."

 Information from: Las Vegas Review-Journal, http://www.lvrj.com